aa-fisk/LL_paper/LL_project.md

 - problem
-    - since selecting more data, always going to be higher in corrected?- problem
-        - since selecting more data, always going to be higher in corrected?- problem
-            - since selecting more data, always going to be higher in corrected?- problem
-                - since selecting more data, always going to be higher in corrected?- problem
-                    - since selecting more data, always going to be higher in corrected?- problem
-                        - since selecting more data, always going to be higher in corrected?- problem
-                            - since selecting more data, always going to be higher in corrected?- problem
-                                - since selecting more data, always going to be higher in corrected?- problem
     - since selecting more data, always going to be higher in corrected?

+So what am I actually trying to do? do state count for each animal, all states so have calculate state_count, next is do for all animals